Marc-Pk/ProcrastiScan/README.md

 For the duration of the study, this addon has several limitations:

 - every 3 days, the "triggerable" feature will change.
-This means the default intervention (of the features listed above) that will be enacted when the addon considers you to get distracted. **In the end, there will be a 3 day baseline period where no interventions will be triggered automatically**
+This means the default intervention (distraction list, chatbot, and nudging if you use Firefox) that will be enacted when the addon considers you to get distracted. **In the end, there will be a 3 day baseline period where no interventions will be triggered automatically**

 - you can participate in a raffle if you complete the full study (12 days for Firefox / 9 days for other browsers), two winners will receive 20€ each